NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Method

 \subsection{Training the AE-VQE}

 Using a classical neural network to predict VQE parameters has been demonstrated before, e.g., by Tao et al. \cite{tao2022VQEPES}.
 Here, a UUCSD ansatz is used for VQE \cite{Peruzzo2014, romero2018strategies}, and a simple neural network is trained to predict the parameters.
-In this work however, the training will be significantly more challenging as the ansatz is more expressive \cite{holmes2022connecting}.

 The training of the PQC in combination with the QAE is shown schematically in Figure \ref{fig:dec-vqe}.
-First, the PQC is applied to a reduced $\ket{0}$ state, followed by the pre-trained decoder (inverse encoder).
-The circuit evaluation is done through state estimation for the $H_2$ Hamiltonian.
+First, the PQC is applied to a reduced $\ket{0}$ state to create the ground state in latent space, followed by applying the pre-trained decoder (inverse encoder) for evaluation.
+The circuit evaluation is done through state estimation for the molecular Hamiltonian.
 Obtaining the training data will be expanded upon in Section \ref{sec:params}.

+Generating the training data for the neural network is done through optimizing the PQC to match the true VQE state.
+The evaluation of comparing the VQE state to the PQC state can be done through several configurations.
+These configurations are depicted in Figure \ref{fig:datagen}.
+Here, the state space is depicted as 2 qubits for simplicity, but in reality consists of the $N$ qubits of the original VQE state space.
+The PQC circuit is simplified, representing the PQC with decoder configuration shown in Figure \ref{fig:dec-vqe}.